Probate: Everything You Need to Know

 New to this?
 If you have been named as executor in the will, read our guide on executor duties and responsibilities before you begin.
 It covers what you are legally required to do and where your liability sits.

-Check if probate is needed
+Check whether probate is needed at all

 Value the estate